 - The law should be reviewed with the intent of making access law more consistent between the National Parks Act and the Conservation Act.
 Presently, the abilities possessed by the Minister (and DoC by delegation) to legally “close” land to public access are inconsistent, even though the main recreational reasons for which people use that land are the same.
 This is a recipe for confusion.

-- The Conservation Act should specify a penalty for entering “closed” Conservation Areas, so as to limit the penalty the the same as is possible for National Parks under the National Parks Act.
+- The Conservation Act should specify a penalty for entering “closed” Conservation Areas, so as to limit the penalty to the same as is possible for National Parks under the National Parks Act.
 A reasonable judge is unlikely to sentence a person to a year in jail or a large fine with a criminal record for being caught in Conservation Area land that’s been closed, and the already-restricted penalty of the National Parks Act implies that it isn’t needed.
 As such, it’s unfair to threaten people as if it could be applied, and force anyone to wait a lengthy time until the court process makes a decision.

 As well as the above, existing maximum penalties are set to increase to roughly ten times what they are at present thanks to the likely passing of the Conservation (Natural Heritage Protection) Bill.
 Fortunately, this may also provide an opportunity to fix the existing problem with penalties, if the Bill is adjusted during its consultation phase to add a lower penalty for entering Conservation Areas.
 I’ll probably make a submission for this Bill, and would encourage others with an interest to do the same, no matter what you think.
 Submissions are due by February 28th 2013, and I’ll write more about this in the next few days.